ClaudiaBrauer/A-very-short-introduction-to-R/README.md

 [**3.
 Portable versions of R and RStudio**](https://github.com/ClaudiaBrauer/A-very-short-introduction-to-R/blob/master/documents/Portable%20versions%20of%20R%20and%20RStudio.pdf)

-In case you want to take R everywhere you go (you may want to install the programs on a USB stick in case of administrator rights issues).
+In case you want to take R everywhere you go (you may want to install the programs on a USB stick in case of administrator rights issues).<br>

 ![Wageningen University](documents/logo_WUR_small.png)